altso/Imgur.Api/README.md

 - Xamarin.iOS
 - Xamarin.iOS (Classic)

-Original code was used in Grin app (Imgur client for Windows Phone) and used RestSharp for making REST requests.
-This version of the library no longer uses RestSharp as it's not portable, but relies on HttpClient and Json.NET.
+Original code is part of [Grin](www.windowsphone.com/s?appid=1148ec57-6099-44c9-9389-59ce7abf35e8) app (Imgur client for Windows Phone) and uses RestSharp for making REST requests.
+This version of the library relies on HttpClient and Json.NET.